Jane-Wangari/Covid-19-Dashboard/README.md

 Day: The Day the cases were reported.

 # Analysis
-On the newly created worksheet, I did Analysis by summarizing the table to get the following insights:
+On the newly created worksheet, I did Analysis by summarizing the table using pivot tables to create the following insights:
 1. Confirmed cases by country (I filtered the top 5.)
 2. Confirmed cases by country (I filtered the bottom 5.)
 3. Confirmed cases and Death cases.